piegope/doc/docs/en/cloud/rdm-online-services/online-backup.md

 ---
+eleventyComputed:
   title: Online Backup
-description: The Online Backup allows you to backup your Devolutions Online Drive, SQLite, and XML data sources in a safe online cloud storage.
+  description: The Online Backup allows you to backup your {{ en.DOD }}, SQLite, and XML data sources in a safe online cloud storage.
   keywords:
   - Online Backup
 ---
 The ***{{ en.OBACK }}*** allows you to backup your {{ en.DOD }}, SQLite, and XML data sources in a safe online cloud storage.
 It will automatically save your sessions when you initiate a change in {{ en.RDM }}.